Quantum Information Dimension and Geometric Entropy: Examples

 Given an operator $\mathcal{O}$, acting only on the Hilbert space of the spin, we have the following:

 where $q$ is a geometric quantum state that depends on $f$ and $d\nu_{FS}^{(p,\phi)} = dp d\phi / 2\pi$ indicates the uniform Fubini-Study measure with coordinates $(p,\phi)$.
 The details of how $q$ depends on $f$ and on the Fubini-Study metric are not immediately relevant, but can be found in Ref. \cite{Anza20a}.
-Here, though, we provide a concrete example to illustrate computing $\mathfrak{D}[q]$ and $H_{\DD}[q]$.
+Here, though, we provide an explicit example to illustrate computing $\mathfrak{D}[q]$ and $H_{\DD}[q]$.

 To be concrete, let $p_1(x,y) = \frac{x-x_0}{x_1-x_0}$, $\phi_1(x,y) = 2\pi\frac{y-y_0}{y_1-y_0}$, and $f(x,y) = \sqrt{G(x,y)}$, where $G(x,y)$ is a $2D$ Gaussian on $\mathcal{R}_{2D}$:

 where $(\mu_x,\sigma_x)$ and $(\mu_y,\sigma_y)$ are the average and variance along the $x$ and $y$ axis, respectively. $\mathcal{N}_x$ and $\mathcal{N}_y$ are normalization factors.